undergrad-partner-school

 Student Organizations

-The student organization that attracts the greatest number of students is Chinese Culture Club, followed by SAFI and La Mision.
+The student organization that is most favored by students is Chinese Culture Club, followed by SAFI and La Mision.
 Other popular organizations among the students at Community College of Denver are Black Student Alliance and Phi Theta Kappa.

 Student Services

 There are phone and alarm devices that can be accessed 24/7 for emergency situations.
-There is a security patrol that operates 24 hours a day.
-The transport/escort service operates during late hours.
+There is a round-the-clock security patrol.
+Theer is a nighttime transportation/escort service.

-All in all, campus life at Community College of Denver is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at Community College of Denver is rich and vibrant and provides everything most students need.

 Career Services